 What is the nutritional content of Edible Health Marine Collagen?

 Marine collagen generally contains 18 different amino acids, but has especially high levels of glycine, proline and hydroxyproline.
 Marine collagen contains eight of the nine essential amino acids.
 As a result, it isn’t considered a complete protein source.
 However, this does not impact its potential effectiveness as the missing amino - tryptophan - is readily available from the diet.

 Consuming any form of collagen may be beneficial to your health.
 However, there are some unique, potential benefits that marine collagen may offer.

 - Marine collagen is rich in both glycine and proline.
 Glycine and proline are individual amino acids used to perform essential tasks throughout the body.
 Glycine helps with maintaining cellular growth and health.
 Proline is essential for collagen synthesis and helps to prevent cell damage from free radicals.

 - Marine collagen is sustainable.
 Fish skin and fish scales are often classed as “waste products” of the fish trade.
 Taking this otherwise discarded matter and turning it into a potentially healthy bi-product for human consumption helps creative a more sustainable product life cycle.

 Keen to read more from our blog?
 Were you worried about which was better, marine versus bovine collagen?
 Well, that's one less thing to have to think about - find out why!

 Benefits of Marine Collagen

-- Marine collagen has anti-ageing properties.
 The types of collagen found in marine collagen are the very types of collagen that make up our skin.
-Supplementing a healthy diet with marine collagen can help to improve and to prevent visible signs of skin ageing.
-Collagen can help with skin elasticity, skin texture, the appearance of wrinkles and can even hydrate skin due to its hygroscopic (attracts and absorbs water) properties!
+Collagen is responsible for maintaining skin elasticity, skin texture, minimising the appearance of wrinkles and hydrating skin.
+As such, supplementing a healthy diet with marine collagen may help to improve and to prevent visible signs of skin ageing.

 Is Marine Collagen Right For You?